BasedLinux/bsd/doc/manual/source/development/json-guideline.md

 # JSON guideline

-Nix consumes and produces JSON in a variety of contexts.
+Bsd consumes and produces JSON in a variety of contexts.
 These guidelines ensure consistent practices for all our JSON interfaces, for ease of use, and so that experience in one part carries over to another.

 ## Extensibility